MicrosoftDocs/power-platform/power-platform/admin/managed-environment-enable.md

 ## Permissions

-- Users with either the global admin, Power Platform service admin or Dynamics 365 admin AAD roles are allowed to enable environment management.
+- Users with either the global admin, Power Platform service admin or Dynamics 365 admin Azure Active Directory roles are allowed to enable environment management.
 - Any user with permission to see environment details can retrieve the Managed Environment property for the environment.
 - Users with the delegated admin role are not allowed to change the Managed Environment property on an environment.
 - Users with the Environment Admin security role are not allowed to change the Managed Environment property on an environment.